arc-bphc/arc-iot/arc-iot.md

 ## Summary

-* The goal in this competition is to build an autonomous or manually controlled robot to defuse "bombs".
-* To use the robot to move cubes from pre-marked areas in the Arena to pre-marked safe zones for depositing them.
+* To use an autonomous or manually controlled robot to move cubes from pre-marked areas in the Arena to pre-marked safe zones for depositing them.
 * Points are awarded for defusing and displacing a defused bomb to a safe area.
 The team with the most points at the end of a round wins.

 ## Competition Arena